 Besides the target audience, brands rely on influential people to share their message with their chosen audience.
 But how do you find the right influencers?

-Worry not, because there are ample tools available to build and manage influencer connections.
+Fortunately, there are ample tools available to build and manage influencer connections.
 One such tool is Follower wonk, a free tool by Moz, that helps you find relevant influencers based on topic and location on Twitter.

 Demographics Pro App is another free Twitter tool that promptly determines whether the influencer’s audience is relevant and suitable for your brand.
 Here, you can also view important data such as age, income, profession, and location of your followers.

-Then you have, TweeTap which is easy-to-use tool that aids you in building an instant connection with anyone on Twitter.
+Then you have, TweeTap, which is an easy-to-use tool that aids you in building an instant connection with anyone on Twitter.
 You can analyze keywords and monitor your brand mentions.
 With its search option, you can dig in information related to anything.
-E.g., if you want to search influencers, TweeTap will curate all content with the word influencers in Twitter for the past week and show you its detailed usage analysis.
+E.g., if you want to search for influencers, TweeTap will curate all content with the word influencers in Twitter for the past week and show you its detailed usage analysis.

-MVMT Watches (@mvmtwatches) manufactures watches with leather or steel wristbands.
+MVMT Watches (@mvmt) manufactures watches with leather or steel wristbands.
 It uses Twitter to update its followers and to share user-generated content.
 It also responds to its customers’ questions on Twitter.
 Valuable content is more engaging, gets shared on Twitter and other social platforms, and provides good content ROI to the marketers.

 In order to boost traffic and subsequent sales during the busy holiday shopping period, they partnered with 3Q Digital (@3QDigital) to create a conversion campaign on Twitter.

-MVMT Watches targeted a wide range of demographics, but the core audiences were men aged between 18-34 in the US and international markets such as the UK and Australia.
+MVMT Watches targeted a wide range of demographics, but the core audiences were men aged 18-34 in the US and international markets such as the UK and Australia.